Freight Shipping from Seattle to Cleveland

 How much does it cost to ship freight from Seattle to Cleveland?

-Full truckload (FTL) rates from Seattle, WA to Cleveland, OH currently range from $5,648-$6,962 for a standard dry van load over the 2,627-mile route.
+Full truckload (FTL) rates from Seattle, WA to Cleveland, OH currently range $5,648-$6,962 (roughly $2.17-$2.68 per mile over 2,627 miles).
 LTL shipments typically cost $1,645-$2,633 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Seattle to Cleveland?